GageWAnderson/Investment-Assistant/Root/README.md

 Other:
 Use Docker to Contain the project and its dependancies Use npm to manage dependancies
+Uses ES6 Style by having "type": "module" in package.json
+  - This requires that the latest version of Node (v14.2.0) is installed

 Features:
 1. Calculated net portfolio worth for each user